Saya32/Titans/README.md

 ## References
 - We used our Knowledge from ```Clucker``` and what we learned from ```Music School Management``` to give us a structure on how to format some models, forms, views, templates and testcases for our project.
-- We used the below stcakoverflow to help us integrate upload receipt in ```views.py``` for new_transaction function and to display the images of receipt in records
+- We used the below stackoverflow to help us integrate upload receipt in ```views.py``` for new_transaction function and to display the images of receipt in records
 ```https://stackoverflow.com/questions/52126753/understanding-image-fields-media-root-media-url```
 - We used  ```https://simpleisbetterthancomplex.com/tutorial/2020/01/19/how-to-use-chart-js-with-django.html``` to help us design our dashboard